ppreshant/qPCR-analysis/notes_qPCR.md

 [x] Need to generalize the `Sample Name` splitting and `Target Name` reassignment for TAQMAN to happen to the plate layout before merging with data - `Results` or `Amplification data` sheets
 	- This might be an issue when not using assay mode.
 Since we are only doing assay mode and see no need for any custom mode, we will bother about bringing the whole sample name stuff into the assay mode `if` loop later

-Streamlining sample input: Can the `.x` replicate number be removed?
-It makes it harder to type in decimal dilution values in the `assay_variable` spot.
+Standard curve workflow
+- [ ] Record the ID of the standard curve used in the `-processed` dataset for future lookup and easy reference. _output it into the html file for now_
+- [x] Add a column for master mix in std curve data output (to be filled manually)
+	- [ ] Can grab the master mix type from above the template in the future _(but is complicated when there is a mix of things on the plate)_
+- [x] Save the std curve into the bad std folder if rejected
+	- [ ] Could also save the raw data, but add a column to mark std accepted or rejected
+- [ ] How to work with multiple targets on plate which require multiple standard curve numbers? _Currently can rename them to the same number by hand and note in alt name their original name_

 Minor things
 - [ ] Output processed linregpcr data from `linreg-post-processing.R` script
 - [ ] Add N0 = 'Copies per sample, extrapolated' to labelling helper

-(old) Standard curve workflow
-- [ ] Record the ID of the standard curve used in the `-processed` dataset for future lookup and easy reference
+Streamlining sample input: Can the `.x` replicate number be removed?
+It makes it harder to type in decimal dilution values in the `assay_variable` spot.
+- [ ] Need to plot pseudolabels next to numbering for horizontal plot, what is the best way to do this without replotting?

+ ### Method/literature

+ - [ ] What is the problem with re-using a standard curve from a different run? _Considering the inter-run variation paper from Ruijter, they suggest a scaling between runs, which should preserve the efficiency from the standard curve, but the intercept could change?_

 ## RDML-linregPCR

+Verdict: **Linregpcr is abandoned for RAM project** due to baseline errors caused by early amplifications in 16s (high abundance)

 ### Methodology questions
 - Can standards be combined post processing or does threshold need to be the same?
 	- Standards will have their own efficiency (_expected due to DNA context, different contaminant concentrations etc._).
 So it needs to be analyzed separately anyways/the algorithm takes care if identified as calibrant? _I don't see any mathematical problem with using different threshold -- it is set after wol is identified, in the window of the linear region anyway right?__